aws/aws-cdk-rfcs/text/0655-enhanced-l1.md

 ### POC

-There were some experiments done around this idea before.
+There were some internal experiments done around this idea before.
 We concluded that generating `ICfn<Resource>` is fairly straight forward but actually backporting the interface to our existing L2 API is manual and runs the risk of accidentally creating breaking changes e.x turning a public property `IBucket` into `ICfnBucket` (since users could be referencing `IBucket` -specific properties) or renaming a parameter to an API can cause breaking changes in Python.
 If we move forward with this we'll continue the work from the experiments while keeping the findings in mind.